 It was not my first accident though.
 An year or two back, when my brother and I were returning home after the church service, I had an head-on collision with a bike, at the Old Padra road.

-The place where I had the accident was an area where the garbages were always burned.
+The place where I met with the accident was an area where the garbages were burned.
 To get away from the burning smoke and stench, I put on full throttle.
 Suddenly, I saw a small pothole in the middle of the road.
 To avoid it, I swerved a bit to the right.
-At that very moment, out of blue, I hit a bike coming from the opposite direction.
+At that very moment, out of blue, I hit a speedin bike coming from the opposite direction.
 I became unconscious and my brother was thrown a feet away.
 Fortunately, he was conscious.

 Miraculously at that time, an ambulance was passing by.
 Seeing me and my brother on the road, the driver stopped and decided to take us home.
 On the way, it stopped at a clinic.
 After seeing me unconscious, the doctor pronounced me dead.
 The driver called up my home and said, one of your son is dead.
 But on the way home, I regained my consciousness.
 I was the first one to get off the ambulance.
 Thank God for His protection.